Climate change is real, and human caused.

 Scientists overwhelmingly agree that climate change is real and human caused.
 The consensus project did a study that concluded 97.1% of peer-reviewed climate change papers and 98.4% of climate scientists agree that humans are causing climate change.
 Their results are supported by previous studies also showing 97% of papers agree on this.

-National Climate Assessment (NCA4) is a collaborative report by 13 U.S. Federal agencies and departments, and is mandated by the Global Change Research Act of 1990.
+The National Climate Assessment (NCA4) is a collaborative report by 13 U.S. Federal agencies and departments, and is mandated by the Global Change Research Act of 1990.
 The latest report is the fourth assessment, divided into two volumes.
-One volume concentrates on the science (released in November 2017) and the second on impacts, risks, and adaptation (expected in late 2018).
-To see the third assessment released in 2014, visit the NCA3 website.
+Volume I concentrates on the science (released November 2017) and Volume II on impacts, risks, and adaptation (released November 2018).

 Real Climate is a site written by scientists and whose goal is to “provide a quick response to developing stories and provide the context sometimes missing in mainstream commentary”